Forensic Psychology Graduate Programs

 Internships and Practicums in Forensic Psychology Graduate Programs

 In addition to coursework, students may be able, or required, to gain hands on experience through internships, externships, or practicums.
-These might occur in a variety of settings and could be tailored to fit your interests.
+These might occur in a variety of settings and could be tailored to fit your interests and could prepare students for their chosen careers in forensic sciences.
 Students might be placed in rape crisis centers, departments of children and family services, prisons, probation offices and sheriff’s departments, just to name a few.

 Your forensic psychology graduate program may help find and secure a position for you or have partner organizations.
 Others may leave students to find their own.
 Every forensic psychology school is different, so contact a few to see what opportunities are available.

 A two-year, full-time program, the M.A. in Forensic & Legal Psychology is designed to prepare students for applied, clinical, experimental, or related Ph.D. training focused on forensic or legal psychology.

 - Bristol, RI

 At Southern New Hampshire University, you can enhance your master’s in psychology - and your professional skillset – with a concentration in forensic psychology.
 Gain an understanding of the forensic psychologist’s role by practicin...